vlnn/RF2/RFLibrary/README.txt

 Partners and orders classes are developed, but no real business flow is attached yet.

-Simple warehouse storage has been implemented which is basically a stack at the moment.
+Simple warehouse storage has been implemented which is basically a 10-elements queue at the moment.

 Most of classes have unit tests for every method in it.